Holomorphic curves in exploded manifolds: Compactness: Abstract

 \section{Abstract}

 This paper establishes compactness results for the moduli stack of holomorphic curves in suitable exploded manifolds.
-This result together with the analysis in \cite{egw} allows the definition of Gromov Witten invariants of these exploded manifolds.
+This together with \cite{reg} and \cite{egw} allows the definition of Gromov-Witten invariants of these exploded manifolds.